Skip to main content

 For detailed information on employment options for international students, go to the CISS "Employment" page.

 Off-Campus Employment: All off-campus employment requires employment authorization in the form of Curricular Practical Training (CPT) or Optional Practical Training (OPT).
 There are specific rules regarding when and how you can apply for these types of authorizations.
 The CISS offers information sessions on these types of work authorizations throughout the academic year.
-Please go to the "Employment" tab at the top of this page for recordings of information sessions, and detailed information about eligibility and processes.
+Please go to the "Employment" tab at the top of this page for detailed information on eligibility and processes.

 Working off-campus without prior authorization is a violation of your immigration status and could result in termination of your visa status, bars against re-entering the U.S., and serious consequences for future visa applications.